How to turn your Java skills into a career in Machine Learning

-Skills in Machine Learning are definitely one of the hottest in the tech world right now with applications ranging from self-driving cars to human-like robots.
+Skills in Machine Learning are definitely one of the hottest in the tech world right now with applications ranging across many industries such as healthcare and automotive.

-While Python certainly dominates in popularity with 57% of data scientists and machine learning developers using it and 33% preferring it over other languages for developments, Java does have uses also particularly for network security, cyber-attacks and fraud detection.
+While Python certainly dominates in popularity with 57% of data scientists and 33% of machine learning developers preferring it over other languages for developments, Java does have uses also particularly for network security, cyber-attacks and fraud detection.

 So how can developers leverage their Java skills to get into machine learning?
 We suggest the following steps: